 Step 2: Enable Crop to change aspect ratio in iMovie iOS.

 Pitch on the video timeline section as the below picture shows after your input is successfully imported.
 Afterward, the hidden video editing toolbox will show up under the timeline section, together with a magnifier icon with >Pinch to zoom> text in the upper right corner.

-Step 3: Change aspect ratio in iMovie on iPhone.
+Step 3: Change aspect ratio in iMovie on iPhone or iPad.

 Click the magnifier icon and then you're allowed to pinch to zoom your iPhone video and change aspect ratio using your fingers.
 When it's completed, hit Done.
 Now select the sharing button (with an upwards arrow in a box) > tap Save Video to download the video to your iPhone camera roll.